ds0nt/shed/README.md

-# shed
+# Shed

-A web ui that connects with every ai provider possible.
-Built using JS, and Golang, in a practical manner.
-Similar to all the other ones, but without typescript. (feel free to convince me to use typescript - or that this is a bad idea)
+Under construction :construction:

+## What is Shed?

+Shed is a web ui that connects to multiple AI providers

 ## Providers In Mind